-When Michael first visited Lympstone Manor, he was not only inspired by the potential to transform a dilapidated mansion into what has become the luxurious and highly acclaimed Lympstone Manor, he was equally excited at the prospect of planting a vineyard on the southwest-facing parkland overlooking the beautiful Exe estuary.
+When Michael first visited Lympstone Manor, he was not only inspired by the potential to transform a dilapidated mansion into what has become a luxury country house hotel and highly acclaimed Lympstone Manor, he was equally excited at the prospect of planting a vineyard on the southwest-facing parkland overlooking the beautiful Exe estuary.

 “The vine likes to see the water”, asserts Michael confidently.
 “Most of the great vineyards of Europe are all located near rivers, the Médoc châteaux of Bordeaux on the Gironde, wine estates along the Rhône, Loire, and Rhine rivers, the great port vineyards of the Douro.
 So why not the Exe estuary?
 Our climate is mild and the success of other local vineyards has convinced me that it will be possible to produce outstanding wines here.”